Victorian Civil and Administrative Tribunal

 The Victorian Civil and Administrative Tribunal (VCAT) was formed by the Victorian Civil and Administrative Tribunal Act 1998 in the state of Victoria, Australia.
-As part of the Victorian Justice system the Tribunal sits 'below' the Magistrates Court in the court hierarchy.
-However the Tribunal itself is not a court, not possessing any jurisdiction or powers beyond those conferred by statute.
-VCAT was primarily a forum for litigants-in-person and the participation of lawyers or other legal representatives is not encouraged in some List areas, substantially reducing the cost of litigation.
-However some of the List areas will by necessity require parties to have some form of representation.
+As part of the Victorian Justice system the tribunal sits 'below' the Magistrates Court in the court hierarchy.
+However the tribunal itself is not a court, not possessing any jurisdiction or powers beyond those conferred by statute.
+VCAT is less formal than a court and helps resolve disputes through mediations, compulsory conferences and formal hearings.
+The participation of lawyers or other legal representatives is not encouraged in some list areas, substantially reducing the cost of litigation.
+However some of the list areas will by necessity require parties to have some form of representation.